ChrisMicro/LPC810_CodeBase/README.md

 LPC810_CodeBase providing some basic Arduino functions
 ======================================================

+The Arduino Sketch should be place in the file

+sketch_ino.c

+It is important that the first line in this file is

+#include "sketch_ino.h"

 Open source code base for the ARM Cortex M0+ LPC810 family from NXP.

 This code base is intended to work with the LPC810 in a DIP8 package.
 While these drivers are based on the original LPC800 example code from NXP, the LPC810 has limited resources (4KB flash and 1KB SRAM), so smaller, lighter-weight drivers had to be written to get the most out of these resources we have.